 “There are a lot of financial goings that I’ve talked to you both about going on, which is making life very complicated because I can’t get access to things.
 Because legally I haven’t got power of attorney.
 And all this other stuff that goes on when you’re dealing with a situation where someone’s been sick for a long time.

-Anna Marie: ‘Sadly, as we move into the next stage of this pandemic, now is the exact time when this document becomes very important.
+Anna Marie, Partner in the Birchall Blackburn Law Private Client team, explained: ‘Sadly, as we move into the next stage of this pandemic, now is the exact time when this document becomes very important.
 If you haven’t already, I would urge everyone to consider using this time to act and put a Lasting Power of Attorney in place, appointing someone you trust who can make decisions about your finances, health and welfare, if you are unable to make those decisions yourself.’

 Can I make an LPA during the COVID pandemic?